jflanigan/jamr/README.md

     scripts/ALIGN.sh < amr_input_file > output_file

 The output format of the aligner is described in `scripts/Alignment_Format.txt.`  Currently the aligner works best for release r3 data (AMR Specification v1.0), but it will run on newer data as well.

+#Hand Alignments

+To create the hand alignments file, see this [readme](scripts/hand_alignments/LDC2013E117/README.md)

 #Experimental Pipeline